Transactions and Claims

 At this point:

-Another processing fee is charged
+Another processing fee is charged by the validators

 The validator checks: